deeppavlov/chatsky/docs/source/index.rst

 :doc:`Development <./development>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Development section shows the current development status and specifies the contribution rules.
+The ``Development`` section shows the library's current development status and specifies the contribution rules.

 :doc:`Community <./community>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Community section links you to useful resources where you can find supplemental information about the framework and ask questions.
+The ``Community`` section links you to useful resources where you can find supplemental information about the framework and ask questions.

 :doc:`About us <./about_us>`